lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

 You'll find that only those randomnumber larger than 30 will be published to ``result`` topic.

 You can also type below command to look at the rule execution status.
+The corresponding REST API is also available for getting rule status, please check [related docuement](../restapi/overview.md).

 ```shell
 # bin/cli getstatus rule rule1